Our Review Process

 Our articles undergo extensive medical review by board-certified practitioners to confirm that all factual inferences with respect to medical conditions, symptoms, treatments, and protocols are legitimate, canonical, and adhere to current guidelines and the latest discoveries.
 Read more.

 Dr. Apoorva T, MHM.

 Diabetes is a chronic disorder where the body fails to metabolise glucose produced from other metabolic processes, causing an increase in circulating glucose in the bloodstream.
 This occurs primarily because of failure in the synthesis and utilisation of the insulin hormone secreted from the beta cells of the pancreas.
 Insulin is responsible for initiating the body cells to absorb glucose from the blood and use it for different cellular functions.
 One of the primary organs affected is the kidney.
+The kidneys are made up of many tiny filters called nephrons.
+Diabetes-related high blood sugar levels can induce degeneration of blood vessels and nephrons within the kidneys, resulting in reduced performance.
+Furthermore, people with diabetes frequently have high blood pressure, which can contribute to kidney damage.
 This article will guide you on how to take care of kidneys in diabetes.

 Table of Contents

 How does Type 2 Diabetes damage kidneys?

 Kidneys function in maintaining homeostasis of the body by small units called nephrons.
 Nephron contains clusters of microscopic blood vessels called glomeruli that are responsible for filtering wastes from the bloodstream.
 Glomeruli excrete the unwanted substances out of the body and retain the useful substances like glucose and protein that are sent back into the bloodstream for reuse.